-Forex broker Axi offers variable spreads for 80 currency pairs from 0.0 pips EUR/USD on the MetaTrader 4 platform. easyMarkets offers fixed spreads that are wider 1.2 pips but includes innovative risk management features like dealCancellation and a choice of trading platforms.
+Forex broker Axi offers variable spreads for 80 currency pairs from 0.0 pips EUR/USD on the MetaTrader 4 platform. easyMarkets offers fixed spreads that are wider by 1.2 pips but includes innovative risk management features like dealCancellation and a choice of trading platforms.

 In our broker comparison, we compared Axi (formally AxiTrader) vs easyMarkets, for forex traders, we found spreads are higher for easyMarkets.
 It is worth noting that easyMarkets have more inclusions as part of their spread.
 This means some traders might find their spreads present better value.